-- The Principles for Responsible Investment (PRI) and we report annually to the PRI; - The United Nations Environment Programme's Finance Initiative; - The Principles for Responsible Banking (PRB) and we report annually at a Group level to the PRB; - Institutional Investors Group on Climate Change (IIGCC); - Task Force on Climate-related Financial Disclosures (TCFD) and we report annually on TCFD requirements; - Task Force on Nature-related Financial Disclosures (TNFD); - World Economic Forum (WEF); - World Economic Forum Friends of Ocean Action; - The World Economic Forum Humanitarian Investing Initiative; - The Investment Association (IA); - The IFRS Sustainability Alliance; - UK Finance; - FAIRR Initiative; - Association of Foreign Banks (AFB); - The Valuable 500; - The Net Zero Asset Managers initiative (NZAMI), and progress against our targets is reported on annually; - Climate Financial Risk Forum Transition to Net Zero Working Group; - CDP, and we report via their questionnaire annually; - Business for Nature; and - UN Women's Empowerment Principles.
+- The Principles for Responsible Investment (PRI) and we report annually to the PRI; - The United Nations Environment Programme's Finance Initiative; - The Principles for Responsible Banking (PRB) and we report annually at a Group level to the PRB; - Institutional Investors Group on Climate Change (IIGCC);

+- Task Force on Climate-related Financial Disclosures (TCFD) and we report annually on TCFD requirements;

+- World Economic Forum (WEF);

+- World Economic Forum Friends of Ocean Action;

+- The World Economic Forum Humanitarian Investing Initiative;

+- The Investment Association (IA);

+- UK Finance;

+- FAIRR Initiative;

+- Association of Foreign Banks (AFB);

+- The Valuable 500;

+- The Net Zero Asset Managers initiative (NZAMI), and progress against our targets is reported on annually (within our TCFD Report and PRI Reporting);

+- Climate Financial Risk Forum Transition to Net Zero Working Group;

+- Business for Nature; and

+- UN Women's Empowerment Principles.

-We were also accredited by the Living Wage Foundation in 2023.
+We were also accredited by the Living Wage Foundation in 2024.